Buckskin Gulch

 At the Paria River confluence, you turn north (left) and hike upstream in Paria Canyon.
 The place where the two canyons come together is extremely spectacular.
 The narrows here are more open than the narrows of Buckskin, with smooth, shear, red sandstone walls.
 The presence of clean running water at the bottom of the 800-foot gorge adds a touch of grandeur to the scene.
 The Paria is often dry, but there is always at least a trickle of water flowing out of Buckskin.
 If the Paria is flowing low to moderate consider yourself lucky since it makes the hike out much more enjoyable.

-After hiking up Paria Canyon for 3/4 of a mile you will come to Slide Arch.
+After hiking up Paria Canyon for 1 mile you will come to Slide Arch.
 Beyond Slide Arch the canyon walls become less shear and the canyon widens until it is just a desert wash.
-Continue hiking up river to the Whitehouse Trailhead (N37° 04' 45", W111° 53' 26").
+From Slide Arch it's 6 1/2 miles up river to the White House Trailhead (N37° 04' 45", W111° 53' 26").

 Buckskin Gulch Climbing down the Rock Fall.